coffeehaze/dockerize_mysql/README.md

 > operations.

 ### Docker-Compose Services Explanation
-Here are the explanations for each service in the provided `docker-compose.yml` file:

 - **master_db**: This service represents the master database.
 It is responsible for handling data entry (WRITE operations).
 It is built using the Dockerfile in the `./database/master` directory.
 It has its own environment file at `./database/master/.env` and is exposed on port `3311`.
 It is connected to the `network_db` network and has two volumes for data persistence: `database_data_master` and `./database/master/master.cnf` for the MySQL configuration file.

 - **slave_db1**: This service represents the first slave database.
 It is responsible for handling read operations.
 It is built using the Dockerfile in the `./database/slave` directory.
 It has its own environment file at `./database/slave/.env`.
 It is connected to the `network_db` network and has two volumes for data persistence: `database_data_slave1` and `./database/slave/slave1.cnf` for the MySQL configuration file.